14 Email Design Best Practices to Improve Email Performance

 Responsive email design

-8. White space
+8. Use white space

-9. Prominent CTA buttons
+9. Add prominent CTA buttons

 Use distinct color and whitespace around the call-to-action button such that the viewer can easily see and click on it.